Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec:literature} discusses the related literature.
 Section \ref{sec:overview} provides an overview of the method.
-Section \ref{sec:general_framewlrk} presents the main theoretical results.
+Section \ref{sec:general_framework} presents the main theoretical results.
 Section \ref{sec:simulation_fqrdd} demonstrates Monte Carlo simulation studies.
 Section \ref{sec:empirical_illustration_fqrdd} presents an empirical illustration.
+Section \ref{sec:extensions} presents extended results, including cluster robust inference (Section \ref{sec:cluster_robust}), inference with robustness against no or weak jumps (Section \ref{sec:weak_jumps}), and inference for models with covariates (Section \ref{sec:covariates}).
 Section \ref{sec:summary} concludes.
 All mathematical proofs and additional details are delegated to the appendix.